AmorosoLaura/computational_intelligence/Lab9/Readme.md

 ![Alt text](images/image-3.png)

-Then we tried to verify what were the performances of an hill climbing algorithm, in his Steepest Ascent version, combined with some random mutation, since we read in article among the linked ones, about a study in which this algorithm berformed better then GA, but ubfortunately this was not our case.
+Then we tried to verify what were the performances of an hill climbing algorithm, in his Steepest Ascent version, combined with some random mutation, since we read in article among the linked ones, about a study in which this algorithm performed better then GA, but unfortunately this was not our case.

 ![Alt text](images/image-6.png)